DMZ Train: Operations

-Suspension
+Suspension and resumption

 On April 1, 2019, the eastern service was suspended due to construction of the new double tracked & electrified alignment of the Gyeongwon Line between Dongducheon station and Yeoncheon station.
-The eastern service is expected to resume when construction on the line is completed.

 On October 2, 2019, the western service was suspended due to concerns about an outbreak of African swine fever, as requested by Paju.

-It is unknown when the western service will resume.
+A new tourist train, renamed DMZ Peace Link, began operating between Seoul Station and Dorasan Station on April 24, 2026, with financial support from South Korea’s Ministry of Unification and the city of Paju and with a frequency of one train every two weeks, which may be increased to one train per week during peak season.
+The ride is part of a tour package by Korail that includes visits to tourist sites within the Civilian Control Zone, and the train cannot be boarded independently.